abdullahkhan1122/Nexium_Muhammad-Abdullah_Final-Project/README.md

 <!-- TABLE OF CONTENTS -->

-# 🚀 Nexium – AI-Powered Startup Pitch Generator
+# 🚀 Pitch Snap – AI-Powered Startup Pitch Generator

-**Nexium** is a modern web application that enables founders, entrepreneurs, and creators to instantly generate compelling startup pitches with the help of AI — no passwords required, just email-based magic links.
+**Pitch Snap** is a modern web application that enables founders, entrepreneurs, and creators to instantly generate compelling startup pitches with the help of AI — no passwords required, just email-based magic links.

 ---